jorgecabane/herramientas-moodle/README.md

 #Installation
 In order to install LabInventory, the Herramientas directory in which this README file is, should be copied to the /local/ directory in your own Moodle installation.
 Then visit your admin page to install the database of this local proyect.
+As this is a local project, You should access to it from URL.
+Example: localhost/moodle/local/herramientas